 Media/Bio

 Rachel Barton is poet, editor, and writing coach.
 She edits her own Willawaw Journal and serves as associate editor for Cloudbank Books.
-Her poems have been published in the Main Street Rag, Moon City Review, the Oregon English Journal, CIRQUE, and several other journals.
-Find her newly released collection, This is the Lightness (The Poetry Box) and her forthcoming Jacob’s Ladder on her website, rachelbartonwriter.com.
+Her poems have been published in the Main Street Rag, Across the Margins, the Oregon English Journal, CIRQUE, and several other journals.
+Find her recently released collection, This is the Lightness (The Poetry Box) and her newest collection Jacob’s Ladder on her website, rachelbartonwriter.com.

 Short Bio (146 words)